averyhiebert/inkintlist/README.md

 # True Int Lists in Ink

-A handy library for [Ink](https://www.inklestudios.com/ink/) implementing lists of integers in the *normal* expected sense, rather than Ink's native "lists."
+A small pure-[Ink](https://www.inklestudios.com/ink/) implementation of lists of integers in the *normal* sense, rather than Ink's native "lists."

 The lis is stored as a string, using Ink's extremely limited string functionality, so the runtimes are insane and depend on the size of the largest integer currently stored in the list.
 There are plenty of situations where this should be fine for prototyping or as an external function fallback, but in production code, please just use external functions.